bcbogdan/lisa-parser/README.md

 ## Documentation

-The script is structured in 3 main modules that handle file parsing, interaction with the VM and db insertion
+The script is structured in 3 main modules that handle file parsing, interaction with the virtual machine and database insertion.

-### lisa_parser.py
+### file_parser.py
 #### XML Parser
 The file handles the parsing of the .xml and .log files.
 The xml parser uses the default xml python library - xml.etree.cElementTree